-Proportion of Top Box Scores that Were Lower than All Patient Group
+Proportion of Top Box Scores That Were Lower than All Patient Group

-Asian Black or African American Native Hawaiian or Other Pacific Islander Hispanic Native American or Alaska Native White Frequency: Never/Sometimes/ Usually/Always HCAHPS Only (19 items) 42% 42% 16% 11% 84% 5% Evaluative: Very Poor - Very Good PG Measures (17 Items) 76% 94% 35% 18% 88% 6%
+Asian Black or African American Native Hawaiian or Other Pacific Islander Hispanic Native American or Alaska Native White Frequency Never/Sometimes/ Usually/Always HCAHPS Only (19 items) 42% 42% 16% 11% 84% 5% Evaluative Very Poor - Very Good PG Measures (17 Items) 76% 94% 35% 18% 88% 6%

-Proportion of Top Box Scores that Were Lower than All Patient Group
+Proportion of Top Box Scores That Were Lower Than All Patient Group

-Black or African Native Hawaiian or Other Pacific Native American or Alaska Asian American Islander Hispanic Native White HCAHPS & PG Measures (36 Items) 58% 67% 25% 14% 86% 6%

-HCAHPS Only (19 items) 42% 42% 16% 11% 84% 5%
+Asian Black or African American Native Hawaiian or Other Pacific Islander Hispanic Native American or Alaska Native White HCAHPS & PG Measures (36 Items) 58% 67% 25% 14% 86% 6% HCAHPS Only (19 items) 42% 42% 16% 11% 84% 5%

-Another way to visualize the differences in patterns found using frequency based CAHPS measures vs. evaluative Press Ganey measures is to look again at the profiles of differences in top box scores across all items on an integrated survey.
-In Figure 3 we use gray shading to identify the measures from the HCAHPS survey.
-When looking across those gray shaded rows we see far more blue bars which indicate positive differences or higher top box scores as compared to the all-patient group scores.
-In contrast, the Press Ganey measures, with no gray shading, show many more instances of red bars indicating racial and ethnic groups reporting worse experiences than the all-patient group scores.
-Press Ganey evaluative measures are more likely to show differences that demonstrate opportunities to improve care for non-White patient groups.
+Another way to visualize the differences in patterns found using frequency-based CAHPS measures vs. evaluative Press Ganey measures is to look again at the profiles of differences in top box scores across all items on an integrated survey.
+In Figure 3, we use gray shading to identify the measures from the HCAHPS survey.
+When looking across those gray-shaded rows, we see far more blue bars, which indicate positive differences or higher top box scores as compared to the all-patient group scores.
+In contrast, with no gray shading, the Press Ganey measures show many more red bars indicating racial and ethnic groups reporting worse experiences than the all-patient group scores.
+Press Ganey evaluative measures are more likely to show differences demonstrating opportunities to improve care for non-White patient groups.